 | java-17-openjdk-devel | OpenJDK 17 Development Environment | package

-4. Install your preferred JDK version.
+4. Install the required JDK version.

 > sudo zypper --non-interactive install java-17-openjdk-devel